All anyone ever needed to know about Jim Andersen was that he was a man of his word.

 "It was all about the kids moving forward," said Jody Curry, Andersen's assistant coach at Pittsfield.
 "That's what it was all about."

 That team was the last Berkshire County squad to win a state hockey championship.
 In the two years following the Pittsfield win, St. Joe reached the state title game -- one in Springfield and one in Boston.
-This past March, Wahconah joined those two most recent teams in the rarefied air of a title game.

 "You associate people with certain events, and he was a huge part of not only the high school part of it, but he was my first-ever coach in the Boys Club program too, when I was in mites," Josh Tobin said.